franneck94/Vscode-C-Cpp-Runner/README.md

 - ⚙️ Additional compiler arguments (defaults to None)
 - ⚙️ Additional linker arguments (defaults to None)
 - ⚙️ Additional include paths (defaults to None)
+- ⚙️ (Optional): To activate the logger for certain infos/errors (only needed for developers)

 ## Important Notes